AndrewDales/problem_solving/README.md

     - Parsing the data was fiddly
     - I used `defaultdict` and `namedtuple` from the `collections` module to hold data.
   - Day 6: This problem is about recognising when the data from a signal starts.
 With [serial data transmission](https://learn.sparkfun.com/tutorials/serial-communication/all) a start bit is required to define when the data begins.
+  - Day 7: The hardest challenges so far.
+This involved making a [tree structure](https://en.wikipedia.org/wiki/Tree_(data_structure)) from file directory information.
+    - I created a separate `dataclass` for files and directories.
+    - `ls` and `cd` commands cound be read from the list of instructions and used to create files and directories with parents and children
+    - A tree traversal was required to find the sizes of all the files contained in each directory
   - Day 10: A simulation of a CPU clock with actions taking one or two clicks on the clock.
 The second part of the problem also involves a monitor drawing one pixel at each click on the clock.

 ### Andrew Dales